 Food is the fuel that keeps kids going through busy days full of play, learning and growing.
 However, there’s much more to consider when it comes to giving your child the very best diet, and it’s important to get the right balance to suit their nutritional needs.

 Different foods have different benefits, depending on their nutritional value.
 You can give your child a healthy head start by feeding them a balanced diet full of foods with different health-boosting properties, and avoiding foods with little or no nutritional value.
-This guide should help you to build a healthy, balanced menu for your little one, to support their growth and development.
+This guide should help you to build a healthy, balanced menu for your little one, and provide you with a list of healthy food for kids, to support their growth and development.

 “Different foods have different benefits, depending on their nutritional value”.